 And in this particular case, those employees were up to no good and were stealing identities of patients and filing false tax returns.
 If those employees’ access had been turned off, the damage would have been far less severe.

-Weston Technology Solutions performs HIPAA security risk assessments in Anchorage, Bend, and Spokane.
+Weston Technology Solutions performs HIPAA security risk assessments in Anchorage and Bend.
 Remember that HIPAA assessments are not optional.
 Email our team or call us today to find out more details.